About the Dorchester Literary Festival

-Now in its third year, the Dorchester Literary Festival is organised by writers for all those who enjoy the written word.
+Now in its forth year, the Dorchester Literary Festival is organised by writers for all those who enjoy the written word.
 Our aim is to give you the opportunity to hear stimulating talks and discussions by leading authors in a relaxed and beautiful setting.

 Best-selling American historical novelist Tracy has written seven novels, including The Girl with the Pearl Earring, which was made into a film starring Scarlett Johansson and Colin Firth, and Remarkable Creatures the story of the pioneering 19th century Lyme Regis fossil hunter Mary Anning.